rage/cyber-security-base-19/data/descriptions.md

 variety of vulnerabilities and then install a network intrusion prevention system into it.
 Subsequently, the participants will familiarize themselves with penetration testing software, and attack the system they installed.
+Estimated required hours to complete the course: 6-20 hours, depending on the background.

 #### Capture The Flag  1 CR (ECTS)